dotnet/AspNetCore.Docs/aspnetcore/security/authentication/mfa.md

 passkeys/FIDO2 is currently:

 * The most secure way of achieving MFA.
-* A MFA that protects against phishing attacks.
+* MFA that protects against phishing attacks.
 (As well as certificiate authentication and Windows for business)

 At present, ASP.NET Core doesn't support passkeys/FIDO2 directly.
 Passkeys/FIDO2 can be used for MFA or passwordless flows.